-John originally trained at South London Press, covering whatever was occurring on his doorstep – be it street crime, domestic violence, sex, drugs or rock’n’roll.
-He then became an Old Bailey Correspondent and even wrote an angling column (without ever having held a fishing rod).
+Prior to spending almost three decades at the BBC, John trained at South London Press, covering whatever was occurring on his doorstep – be it street crime, domestic violence, sex, drugs or rock’n’roll.
+He then became an Old Bailey Correspondent and even wrote an angling column, without ever having held a fishing rod.

 Instantly recognisable to television news audiences, John has spent hundreds of hours standing in the rain outside 10 Downing Street.
 He was also invited to take part in a celebrity boxing show, only for it to be cancelled for fear that someone might get hurt.
 Picking up this theme in his after-dinner speech, John imagines what would happen if the public were to vote for MPs by means of a reality TV show.